sharhaynes/Sign-Language-Text-to-Speech-Detector/README.md

 **Institution:** University of the West Indies, Cave Hill Campus
 **Department:** Computer Science, Mathematics and Physics
 **Course:** COMP 3495 — Major Research Project in Computer Science

 ---
-## 🙏 Acknowledgements

-Portions of the data collection pipeline were adapted from the following tutorial and modified to suit the requirements of this project:

-- [Hand Tracking Tutorial by Murtaza's Workshop](https://youtu.be/wa2ARoUUdU8) — used as a basis for the Hand Detector module and webcam capture logic

----
 ##  License